 \section{conclusions and discussion}

 One of the first high-energy neutrino sources, NGC~1068, turned out to be highly obscured to TeV $\gamma$-rays.
 We show that protons may be accelerated by shocks generated when the jet collides with molecular clouds in the circumnuclear region, interact with the gas, and produce high-energy neutrinos and gamma-rays.
 Based on multi-wavelength observations of the knots and numerical simulation of electromagnetic cascades, we find that $\gamma$-rays above $\sim$200~GeV energies are attenuated due to interaction with IR and optical radiation fields.
-The jet-ISM interaction region may explain the $\sim100$\% of the observed neutrino flux above $\sim$10~TeV and contribute to 20\% of the observed flux at 3~TeV.
+Comparing to the source spectrum measured by \citet{IceCubeNGC1068} using a single power-law, the jet-ISM interaction region may explain the $\sim100$\% of the observed neutrino flux above $\sim$10~TeV and contribute to 20\% of the observed flux at 3~TeV.

 Jet-ISM interaction is commonly observed in both Galactic \citep{HAWC:2018gwz} and extragalactic jets.
 Notably, collision of jetted material is also evident in other candidate neutrino sources, such as TXS~0506+056 \citep{2019A&A...630A.103B} and NGC~4151 \citep{2011ApJ...736...62W}.
 Our model suggest that such regions may be promising sites for high-energy neutrino production.
 The thermal radiation at the interaction site may attenuate the $\gamma$-rays accompanying the neutrinos. $\gamma$-ray-obscured sources are needed to explain the diffuse astrophysical neutrino flux due to the tension of the cascaded $\gamma$-ray flux and the isotropic $\gamma$-ray background measured by {\it Fermi}-LAT \citep{2016PhRvL.116g1101M, 2022ApJ...933..190F}.
 Jet-ISM interaction regions like NGC~1068's knots may serve as such $\gamma$-ray-hidden sources.